emqx/cloud-docs/en_US/billing/taxation.md

 Your billing address determines your region.

-If your billing address is **in** the United States (USA), we will assess and collect sales tax according to the rules and regulations in each state.
+If your billing address is **in** the United States (USA), we will assess and collect sales tax according to the rules and regulations of each state.

 If your billing address is **outside** the United States (USA), VAT/GST will be applied to your purchases.
-If you enter a valid VAT/GST ID, we will not charge you VAT/GST (except for customers in Sweden).
+If you enter a valid VAT/GST ID, we will not charge you VAT/GST (except for customers in Germany).
 By entering a VAT/GST ID, you are confirming you are a VAT/GST registered business.

 ## Tax ID types